stream-zero/streamzero-streamlit-s3-uploader/README.md

 # streamzero-streamlit-s3-uploader
 A generic UI to upload files to AWS S3 or S3 Compatible Storage (such as MinIO) for quick tests.

+Dockerfile and Deployment file are provided for reference.

 The following are the environment parameters to be set

 ```